 Opencloud – csp.yaml. yes this is needed

 I had to set it up manually.
-Various UI operations will fail if you dont have it.
+This is a content security policy file and various UI operations will fail if you don’t have it.

 This file is used by main opencloud service: